Teaching-myself-Godot/rewriting-zelia-tutorial/day-3.md

 # Determine cast direction via mouse cursor position and L-stick axis

-Zelia can cast in all directions when holding a casting button.
+First let's write some code to see if we can set the angle of casting when one of the `Fireball button`s is pressed.

-Based on her angle of casting we'll pick the correct sprite.
+Later on we'll pick the correct sprite, based on her angle of casting

 Go to `FileSystem > player > player.gd` to edit the script.